bongiozzo/musica_mustdie/output/band_graveworm.md

 # Graveworm

-Дискография
-"Eternal Winds (EP)" 1997, Black Metal
-"When Daylight's Gone" 1997, Black Metal
-"Demo 1997 (MC)" 1997, Black Metal
-"Underneath The Crescent Moon (MCD)" 1998, Black Metal "Awaiting The Shinning (video)" 1998, Black Metal
-"As The Angels Reach The Beauty" 1999, Black Metal "Scourge Of Malice" 2001, Black Metal
-"Engraved In Black" 2003, Black Metal
-"(N)Utopia" 2005, Black Metal
-"Collateral Defect" 2007, Death Metal
-"Diabolical Figures" 2009, Black Metal
-"Fragments Of Death" 2011, Black Metal
-"Ascending Hate" 2015, Black Metal
+Gothic Black-Doom Metal from Italy

+## Дискография

+### "Eternal Winds (EP)" 1997, Black Metal

+1. Eternal Winds
+2. Tears From My Eyes

+### "When Daylight's Gone" 1997, Black Metal

+1. Awake
+2. Lost Yourself
+3. Far Away
+4. Eternal Winds
+5. Dark Silence
+6. Tears From My Eyes
+7. When The Sky Turns Black
+8. Another Season
+9. Aeons Of Desolation

+### "Demo 1997 (MC)" 1997, Black Metal

+### "Underneath The Crescent Moon (MCD)" 1998, Black Metal

+1. Awaiting The Shinning
+2. Awake...Thy Angels Of Sorrow
+3. By The Grace Of God
+4. How Many Tears

+### "Awaiting The Shinning (video)" 1998, Black Metal

+### "As The Angels Reach The Beauty" 1999, Black Metal

+1. A Dreaming Beauty
+2. Portrait Of A Deadly Nightshade
+3. Ceremonial Requiem
+4. Nocturnal Hymns
+5. Behind The Curtain Of Darkness
+6. Pandemonium
+7. Prophecies In Blood
+8. Into The Dust Of Eden
+9. Graveyard Of Angels

+### "Scourge Of Malice" 2001, Black Metal

+1. Dreaded Time                    1:46
+2. Unhallowed By The Infernal One  6:00
+3. Abandoned By Heaven             6:06
+4. Descending Into Etherial Mist   6:44
+5. Threnody                        4:27
+6. Demonic Dreams                  7:21
+7. Fear Of The Dark                8:44
+8. In Vengeance Of Our Wrath       5:53
+9. Ars Diaboli                     1:12
+10. Sanctity Within Darkness       5:19

+### "Engraved In Black" 2003, Black Metal

+01. Dreaming Into Reality
+02. Legions Unleashed
+03. Renaissance In Blood
+04. Thorns Of Desolation
+05. Abhorence
+06. Losing My Religion
+07. Drowned In Fear
+08. Beauty Of Malice
+09. Apparition Of Sorrow

+Martin Innerbichler, Drums
+Stefan Unterpentinger, Guitars
+Eric Righi, Guitars/bass
+Sabine Mair, Keys
+Stefan Fiori, Vocals

+All music, lyrics and arrangement by Graveworm except "losing My Religion" by R.E.M.
+Guestmusician on "Thorns Of Desolation": Herman Kuhebacher (irish whistle, flute, bagpipe)
+Recorded at Stage One Studio in March 2003-03-26 Produced by Graveworm and Andy Classen
+Cover by Kristian Wahlin
+Single pics by Sitzmann Barbara (Foto Rapid)
+Bandpics by Alex Kuhr

+### "(N)Utopia" 2005, Black Metal

+I-The Machine
+(N)utopia
+Hateful Design
+Never Enough
+Timeless
+Which Way
+Deep Inside
+Outisde Down
+MCMXCII
+Loosing My Religion (Bonustrack)

+### "Collateral Defect" 2007, Death Metal

+1. Reflections 02:28
+2. Bloodwork 03:30
+3. Touch of Hate 03:09
+4. Suicide Code 03:52
+5. The Day I Die 05:11
+6. Fragile Side 04:20
+7. I Need a Hero (Bonnie Tyler cover) 04:33
+8. Out of Clouds 03:54
+9. Scars of Sorrow 03:54
+10. Memories 06:16

+### "Diabolical Figures" 2009, Black Metal

+1. Vengeance Is Sworn 04:17
+2. Circus Of The Damned 05:58
+3. Diabolical Figures 04:54
+4. Hell's Creation 04:04
+5. Forlorn Hope 06:27
+6. Architects Of Hate 04:06
+7. New Disorder 03:09
+8. Message In A Bottle 04:16
+9. Ignoreance Of Gods 04:56
+10. The Reckoning 02:14

+Lineup:
+Stefan Fiori - Vocals
+Eric Righi - Guitar
+Orgler "Stirz" Thomas - Guitar
+Harry Klenk - Bass
+Sabine Mair - Keyboards
+Maschtl Innerbichler - Drums

+Guest:
+Karsten "Jagger" Jдger (Disbelief)

+### "Fragments Of Death" 2011, Black Metal

+1. Insomnia
+2. Only Dead In Your Wake
+3. Absence Of Faith
+4. Living Nightmare
+5. The World Will Die In Flames
+6. Anxiety
+7. See No Future
+8. The Prophecy
+9. Remembrance
+10. Old Forgotten Song
+11. Where Angels Do Not Fly
+12. Awake (Bonus Track)

+### "Ascending Hate" 2015, Black Metal

+01. The Death Heritage
+02. Buried Alive
+03. Blood / Torture / Death
+04. To The Empire Of Madness
+05. Downfall Of Heaven
+06. Stillborn
+07. Liars To The Lions
+08. Rise Again
+09. Son Of Lies
+10. Nocturnal Hymns II (The Death Anthem)
+11. Runaway (Bon Jovi cover - bonus)

 ## Отношения с другими группами